eiguren/intw/tutorials/siesta-intw/Tutorial.md

 [Back to top :arrow_heading_up:](#using-intw-with-siesta)

-### intw's Wannier90 interface
+### INTW's Wannier90 interface

-In this second part, we will learn how to interpolate the band structure using intw and `wannier90.x`.
-In order to constructing the Wannier functions with `wannier90.x` the `si.amn`, `si.mmn` and `si.eig` files are needed. intw's `intw2W90.x` utility can be used used for that, but first of all, we have to transform all the data of the SIESTA calculation to format suitable for intw by running the interface `siesta2intw.x`.
+In this second part, we will learn how to interpolate the band structure using INTW and `wannier90.x`.
+In order to constructing the Wannier functions with `wannier90.x` the `si.amn`, `si.mmn` and `si.eig` files are needed.
+INTW's `intw2W90.x` utility can be used used for that, but first of all, we have to transform all the data of the SIESTA calculation to format suitable for INTW by running the interface `siesta2intw.x`.
 So, let's check the `siesta2intw.in` input file:

 ```
 $ cat siesta2intw.in